minerva-wow/minerva-wow.github.io/_posts/2022-09-23-readinglist.md

 3. [How I hacked a hardware crypto wallet and recovered $2 million](https://www.youtube.com/watch?v=dT9y-KQbqi4) - I was contacted to hack a Trezor One hardware wallet and recover $2 million worth of cryptocurrency (in the form of THETA).
 Knowing that existing research was already out there for this device, it seemed like it would be a slam dunk.
 Little did I realize the project would turn into a roller coaster ride with over three months of experimentation, failures, successes, and heart-stopping moments.
 It reminded me that hacking is always unpredictable, exciting, and educational, no matter how long you've been doing it.
 In this case, the stakes were higher than normal: I only had one chance to get it right.

+4. [How do CRCs work?](https://www.youtube.com/watch?v=izG7qT0EpBw) - CRC (cyclic redundancy check) is one of the most common methods of error detection.
+It uses some interesting mathematical tricks to guarantee that it can catch certain kinds of errors.
+How does it work?

 ## Technical Articles
 1. [Quadratic Funding 平方募資](https://medium.com/swf-lab/quadratic-funding-465b5da3b3c9) - A deep dive into the Liberal Radical Mechanism proposed by Ethereum's co-founder, a Harvard economist, and Microsoft's principal researcher